Mithgol/phido/README.md

 Two lines have to be added to configuration files of GoldED to enable launching of PhiDo.

-An additional line in the main GoldED's configuration file (usually called `golded.cfg` or `gedcyg.cfg`) defines a new external utility (15th in this example):
+Th first additional line has to be added in the main GoldED's configuration file (usually called `golded.cfg` or `gedcyg.cfg`); this line defines a new external utility (15th in this example).

+To launch a global installation of PhiDo, use the following line:

+    ExternUtil 15 phido "--file=@file" "--area=@cecho"

+To launch a local installation of PhiDo, use the following line:

-    ExternUtil 15 start "" \path\to\PhiDo\node_modules\nw\nwjs\nw d:\path\to\PhiDo "--file=@file" "--area=@cecho"
+    ExternUtil 15 node \path\to\PhiDo\phido "--file=@file" "--area=@cecho"

-Substitute `\path\to\PhiDo` and `d:\path\to\PhiDo` with the real path that leads to PhiDo on your system.
+* Substitute `\path\to\PhiDo` with the real path that leads to PhiDo on your system.

-* If on Windows, substitute `d:\path\to\PhiDo` with the real path that leads to PhiDo on your system **and** starts from the corresponding drive's letter (it is necessary because of a known [problem](https://github.com/nwjs/nw.js/issues/2413) in the engine).

 * If not on Windows, `/` instead of `\` is likely to be used in your paths.
-The `start` command is also not available; use your system's method of starting `nw` in a new window.

-An additional line in the GoldED's hotkey configuration file (usually `goldkeys.cfg`) defines a hotkey for the utility (`F12` in this example):
+The second additional line has to be added in the GoldED's hotkey configuration file (usually `goldkeys.cfg`); this line defines a hotkey for the utility (`F12` in this example):

     F12 ExternUtil15

 Afterwards press F12 to launch PhiDo from GoldED.
 If the message that you view in GoldED has a MSGID (it usually has; see [FTS-0009.001](http://ftsc.org/docs/fts-0009.001) for details), PhiDo shows the same message; otherwise PhiDo displays the list of available echomail areas.

-## Limits of portability

-If you install PhiDo on a portable drive (such as [a USB flash drive](https://en.wikipedia.org/wiki/USB_flash_drive)), you may move it to a different system and run PhiDo there if the following requirements are met:

-* The platform has to be the same (i.e. move from Linux to Linux, or from Windows to Windows, or from Mac OS X to Max OS X).

-* The architecture has to be the same (i.e. move from a 32-bit system to 32-bit or from 64-bit system to 64-bit).

-* It is also possible to run PhiDo on a 64-bit Windows if PhiDo was originally installed on a 32-bit Windows, but not vice versa.

-* Node.js and npm have to be installed on the target system (otherwise the `npm start` command won't be available).
-A compatible Node's fork such as [io.js](https://iojs.org/) or [JXcore](http://jxcore.com/) is fine too.

 ## Testing PhiDo